 I opted for a darker stain for my space, almost black.
-It went well with the rest of my room, but you should choose whichever paint/stain fits your space the best.
+It went well with the rest of my room, but you should choose whichever paint/stain fits your space the best for these wooden shelves.

 I always recommend testing your stain on a scrap piece of the same species of wood to make sure you like it first.
 I have ruined more projects than I’d like to admit because of the stain choice.
 Trust me, test it out first!

-To give the picture ledge a finished look, protect it, and even out the wood tones from the stain, I gave it a few coats of sealer.
-This helps make it look a little more professional and finished.
+To give the picture ledge a finished look, protect it, and even out the wood tones from the wood stain, I gave it a few coats of sealer on the pieces of wood.
+This helps make the wooden boards a little more professional and finished.